International Driving Permit: 1968 convention (original)

-Prior to 29 March 2011, annex 6 and annex 7 defined forms of driver's licences that are different from those defined after that date.
+Prior to 29 March 2011, annex 6 and annex 7 defined forms of driving licences that are different from those defined after that date.
 Driving licences issued before 29 March 2011 that match older edition of the annexes are valid until their expiration dates (article 43).

 1949 convention

-The 1949 Geneva Convention on Road Traffic has been ratified by 101 states.
+As of March 2025, there are 102 states that are party to the 1949 Geneva Convention on Road Traffic by ratification, accession or succession.
 The 1949 Convention's description of a driving permit and international driving permit are located in Annexes 9 and 10.
 Switzerland signed but did not ratify the convention.
 The 1949 Geneva Convention states that an IDP remains valid for one year from the date of issue, with a grace period of six months.

+Article 24 of the convention describes requirements for drivers of mother vehicles in international traffic.
+Key of those are: